apache/spark/BREEZE.rst

 The advantages and disadvantages of using the Breeze environment vs. other ways of testing Airflow are described in `CONTRIBUTING.rst <CONTRIBUTING.rst#integration-test-development-environment>`_.

+All the output from the last ./breeze command is automatically logged to the ``logs/breeze.out`` file.

 Watch the video below about Airflow Breeze.
 It explains the motivation for Breeze and screencasts all its uses.